jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   Supports the following settings:

-  - `eslint_enable_code_actions`: enables ESLint code actions.
+  - `eslint_enable_code_actions` (boolean): enables ESLint code actions.
 Set to `true` by default.

-  - `eslint_enable_disable_comments`: enables ESLint code actions to disable the violated rule for the current line / file.
+  - `eslint_enable_disable_comments` (boolean): enables ESLint code actions to disable the violated rule for the current line / file.
 Set to `true` by default.

-  - `eslint_bin`: sets the binary used to get ESLint output.
+  - `eslint_bin` (string): sets the binary used to get ESLint output.
 Looks for a local executable in `node_modules` and falls back to a system-wide executable, which must be available on your `$PATH`.

     Uses `eslint` by default for compatibility, but I highly, highly recommend using [eslint_d](https://github.com/mantoni/eslint_d.js). `eslint` will add
     a noticeable delay to each code action.

-  - `eslint_config_fallback`: sets a path to a fallback ESLint config file that the plugin will use if it can't find a config file in the root directory.
+  - `eslint_config_fallback` (string, function): path to a fallback ESLint config file that the plugin will use if it can't find a config file in the root directory.
 Set to `nil` by default.

 - ESLint diagnostics